Lycoming College for Kids & Teens

 ENTERING OR IN GRADES 3-4

 Detective Academy – Whodunit and how did they do it?
 Crime scene investigations are fascinating places and the scientists who uncover the evidence are becoming the Superheroes of the 21st century.
 Investigate the power of science and logical reasoning as you evaluate evidence to solve mysteries and crimes.
 Using the same equipment as forensic scientists, you will conduct a DNA experiment, apply the principles of chromatography, dust for fingerprints, and learn to crack secret codes.
-(Science/Grades: 3-4, Period 2.)
+(Science/Grades: 3-4, Period 1 and 2.)

 Grossology – That is so Gross!
 Experiment with ingredients and foods found at the grocery store to discover the chemical nature of substances, their properties, reactions and uses in daily life.
 Excite your curiosity with observation and hands-on experiments.
 This course is an excellent way to introduce you to the fundamentals of chemistry and laboratory procedures.
 From volcanoes to crystal gardens to edible experiments, Grossology promises to be an “egg-citing” time.
-(Science/Grades: 3-4, Period 1 and Period 2.)
+(Science/Grades: 3-4, Period 2.)

 Junior Rangers – Become a Junior Ranger and explore create and eat your way to tons of fun in this class.
 Come with us on a natural journey through the forests.
 Gather leaves and flowers to print on your very own T-shirt.
 Build a volcano and watch it explode.
 Make and eat a soil layer pudding cup.
 Examine skulls, furs, claws and teeth of PA wild animals.
 If you enjoy games. activities, crafts, and snacks, this class is a must!
 Make sure you bring your messy shirt and shoes and your imagination!
 (Science/Grades: 3-4, Period 1 and Period 2.)